salisu14/emr/README.md

-# emr
-Simple Electronic Medical Record
+# EMR - Electronic Medical Record

 ## This is a simple Electronic Medical Record Design for teaching purposes.
 * The project would be developed incrementally adding more features